Photo: Ben Premeaux via Blue Blaze Brewing

 5. Tell your customers!

 Social media is the fastest way to get the word out these days, especially if you know a lot of your fans follow you already.
 Keep your Instagram stories updated with any changes and make a post in your feed that lets customers know your new process.
-Include the link for online ordering in your Instagram bio and post it on Twitter and Facebook, but also don’t forget your website.
+Include the link for online ordering in your Instagram bio and post it on Twitter and Facebook, but don’t forget your website.
 Take a stab at sharing the news with local media outlets, too — a little publicity can go a long way.

 Remember to evaluate and reassess to see what’s working and what needs adjusting — you can always take a day off to make some tweaks to your process and give your hardworking staff a brief break before getting back to it the next day.

-Options for Online Ordering & Delivery Sites
+Options for Online Ordering & Alcohol Delivery Business Sites

 If you’re looking for online ordering functionality, here is information on a few providers: